dcarver1/carverd/_drafts/smallIsBeautiful.md

 page 167

 I appreciate this because it highlights that most issues are really a matter of framing the processes.
 We can have growth it's just that we don't need growth in consumption as much as we needs growth in well being.

+# Book Review.
+This is one of the most thought-provoking books I have ever read.
+Having been published in the 1970s it seems that the messages within it have grown only more important over time.
+I appreciate the author's willingness to make clear and potent statements about how or why a process is happening.
+These statements fill paragraphs within each chapter and provide fuel for understanding the significances of the central tenants of Small is Beautiful.
+While I know very little about the author it would seem that he could easily rally a crowd with his words.

+> "The way in which we experience and interpret the world obviously depends very much indeed on the kind of ideas that fill our minds.
+If they are mainly small, weak, superficial, and incoherent, life will appear insipid, uninteresting, petty and chaotic.
+It is difficult to bear the resultant feeling of emptiness, and the vacuum of our minds may only too easily be filled by some big, fantastic notion - political or otherwise - which suddenly seems to illumine everything and to give meaning and purpose to our existence, it needs no emphasis that herein lies one of the great dangers of our time."

+I quote this directly from the book because it captures a core idea that is present throughout the work.
+What is the goal and vision of the person and of their culture?
+Many challenges we face as a society today come from our reliance on economics to provide that vision.
+While this will differ for each person, at the institutional scale it is not hard to see how much we weight making money compared with other harder to measure aspects the contribute to the quality of life such as peace and permanence.
+The other component of this quote that struck me is that I find that I may be using this work as my own "big, fantastic notion - political or otherwise - which suddenly seems to illumine everything".
+I realize this but I don't feel bad about it.
+This book is partly a critic of components of the underlying driver of the modern world and so it has some far-reaching effects.

+While it is a powerful book, I do not find it a particularly easy book to engage with.
+The content of the book is stretched pretty wide and certain examples didn't hold my attention.
+I never had the urge to put it down and stop reading but it does mean I will be selective whom I would recommend this book too.
+Many of those harder to read chapters seemed to be written as the authors attempt to put out his ideas on an ongoing argument at the time.
+I do not really know.

+What I loved about many of the notions of this book is that they don't line up with modern political ideology.
+The idea of regionalism is core, and with all the arguments the feature of scale of interaction is key.
+This generally implies a smaller centralized governing structure.
+It is not an attempt to abandon capitalism but it does suggest a higher emphasis a collective support of the people.
+The author highly values the necessity of work and personal ambition to the well being of a person but believes those are secondary to the role of the family in creating a stable base of society.
+The is a constant stream of ideas bestowing the importance of understanding and maintaining the natural systems on which our lives depend.
+In the end, I believe that most people would find these ideas rather radical but not extreme or unfounded.
+Depending on who you are these concepts may still seem modern and relevant.
+Because of that, this work will continue to inspire and fill minds with ideas of what this world could be.